SautiKit

 • Escalation leg: once <Dial> connects a human agent, the per-second rate continues across the connected legs.

-• LLM cost: model inference runs on your provider (Gemini, OpenAI, or your own hardware) and is billed by them, not by Sautikit.
+• LLM cost: on this path, model inference runs on your provider and is billed by them, not by Sautikit — there is no Sautikit AI-minute charge.

 Next steps

-• Voice actions concept: full <Stream> reference, status events, and the media handshake.
+• Voice actions concept: full <Stream> reference for the build-your-own path.